xianyuanliu/alloy-data-extraction-demo/README.md

 - Applies an LLM to identify alloys and phases
 - Outputs reviewable JSON data

-Welcome to the GitHub repository for the session at the **TOTEMIC Training School 2025: "Tools for Energy Materials Modelling Acceleration"** on Extracting Alloy Data from PDF Files.
-This repository contains all the code, tools, and examples you’ll need to automatically extract alloy composition and phase information from scientific papers using **Nougat** and **LLMs (LLaMA via Hugging Face Transformers)**.
-All steps are designed to be run on **Google Colab**, making use of its free GPU resources.

 Everything runs in Google Colab (GPU-enabled) with guided cells for both non-coders and coders.

-This repository was used for the **TOTEMIC Training School 2025: ''Tools for Energy Materials Modelling Acceleration''**.
+This repository was used for the [**TOTEMIC Training School 2025: ''Tools for Energy Materials Modelling Acceleration''**](https://eu-mace.eu/event/4908:training-school-2025-totemic.html).

 ## Authors